 Texas Education Policy Fellowship Program

 TX-EPFP is a 10-month intensive professional development program for emerging and mid-level leaders in education and education related fields, to provide rich and robust experiences to both educate and empower them in their work for sound education policy and practice in the state of Texas.
 The TX-EPFP Fellows participate in a variety of unique activities to discover the multifaceted aspects of education policy with experts across the state, develop their leadership skills through practice, expand their professional networks, and explore avenues for fostering positive impact for stakeholders and communities within Texas education.
+TX-EPFP is affiliated with the Center for Research in Leadership and Education at Texas Tech University.

 Texas residents who can apply for fellowship